akkinenivijay/scala3-learn/docs/Native buildon Tekton.md

 # Scala Learning Series: 2 - Build Scala 3 project using Tekton

-In this article I will show how setup a scala3 project build process that generates a native image using [Tekton](https://tekton.dev/), [GraalVM](https://www.graalvm.org/) and [SBT](https://www.scala-sbt.org/).
+In this article I will show how to setup a scala3 project build process that generates a native image using [Tekton](https://tekton.dev/), [GraalVM](https://www.graalvm.org/) and [SBT](https://www.scala-sbt.org/).

 ## Tekton CICD